 You can add weight to the growing list of bodily functions that are controlled (or at the very least, impacted) by your gut.
 Yep, the all-powerful microbiome can even make it more or less difficult for you to shed unwanted pounds (even if you're eating healthy and working out consistently).

-"Your immune system, brain, and mood are all largely controlled by your microbiome, and we are constantly discovering more connections between gut health and weight," explains William Cole, a clinical nutritionist and functional medicine doctor, for Mindbodygreen.
+"Your immune system, brain, and mood are all largely controlled by your microbiome, and we are constantly discovering more connections between gut health and weight," explains Dr. Will Cole, a functional medicine practitioner.
 "I find that many patients are not able to lose weight until they deal with their underlying gut problems."
 Here are the three main gut issues that may be standing in the way of a healthy weight, as explained by Cole:

 You Have a Bacterial Imbalance